Nate Wilbourne

+Nate Wilbourne (born 17 March 2008) is a New Zealand youth advocate and environmentalist.
+He works on youth and environmental advocacy and policy across New Zealand, Europe, and parts of Asia.

+He was a semi-finalist for the 2025 and 2026 Young New Zealander of the Year award and is a part of Forbes 30 Under 30 Asia, Class of 2026.
+He is the Future Generations Lead at the Wellbeing Economy Alliance Aotearoa, leading the campaign for a Future Generations Act.

 Biography

-Wilbourne lives in Nelson, and was born on 17 March 2008.
+Wilbourne was born on 17 March 2008 and lives in Nelson.
 He grew up in the suburb of Brightwater, where he attended the local primary school.

-At 12 years old, he transitioned to a plant-based diet after learning that farming was responsible for nearly half of New Zealand’s gas emissions each year.
+At 12 years old, he adopted a plant-based diet after learning that farming was responsible for nearly half of New Zealand's gas emissions each year.

-Wilbourne is the founder of 'Gen-Z Aotearoa' a youth-led organisation who "use the power of social media to drive positive change."
+Wilbourne is the founder of 'Gen-Z Aotearoa' a youth-led advocacy organisation which "use[s] the power of social media to drive positive change."

-In 2022, Wilbourne was a speaker at TEDxNelson and gave a TEDx talk titled 'The Power Of Connecting Young People To Nature'.
-In 2024, Wilbourne was invited to speak at the Youth Environmental Education Congress (YEEC) as part of the World Environmental Education Congress (WEEC) in Abu Dhabi on, from 29 January to 2 February, on "Intergenerational Action for Biodiversity."

-He was selected to be Hon.
-Damien O’Connor’s Youth MP at the 2025 New Zealand Youth Parliament.
+He is a member of the New Zealand Labour Party, and was selected to be Hon.
+Damien O'Connor's Youth MP at the 2025 New Zealand Youth Parliament.

 Education

 Wilbourne attended Garin College, where he was the Enviroschools Captain.
 During his studies at Garin College he was awarded a 'Sustainability Champion' scholarship to study a two-year International Baccalaureate (IBDP) program at UWC Robert Bosch College in Germany.

+Currently, he is a student at Victoria University Wellington, studying a Bachelor of Arts majoring in Development studies and International relations.